 Deep technical reviews are most appreciated early in the process, although people may spot bugs at any time and provide that feedback to W3C.
 The W3C Process is designed to promote fairness, responsiveness, and progress.
 Learn more about requirements on the Recommendation track and reviews and review responsibilities.

-All specifications inevitably include errors, which are revealed over time through usage.
+Errors in specifications are revealed over time through usage.
 If you believe that you have spotted a bug in a specification, we invite you to do the following:

 In general, the more information you can provide to help understand the bug, the better.